 Features | Education | 18 Mins Read | by

-A bank account feels safe, but it is a melting ice cube.
-The purchasing power of cash will erode in time: a dollar ain’t what it used to be.
+A bank account feels safe.
+But the purchasing power of cash erodes over time: a dollar ain’t what it used to be.

-But for many, a bank account is seen as the lesser of two evils.
+For many, a bank account is the lesser of two evils.

 After all, investment offers no guaranteed return and no money-back guarantee.
 And there are always stories of investments that have gone wrong.